slinders/WebIDE_MSSQL_replication/readme.md

 GRANT CREATE TABLE TO HC_TECHNICAL_USER;
 ```

+The following is not in the SDI documentation, but was needed to allow replication
 ```
---The following is not in the SDI documentation, but was needed to allow replication --Create schema for SDI data to be stored
+--Create schema for SDI data to be stored
 USE hc;
 CREATE SCHEMA HC_TECHNICAL_USER;